jake100/java-typing-game/README.md

 java-typing-game
 ================

-game to test typing skills.
+game to test typing skills, multicolored text, points etc...

 uses a text file with over 80,000 words to generate the words on the screen.